kiba/Writings/for_science/chp20_team_rwby.md

 The door became more wide open.

 "Ah, you finally come out.
 Want to have some tea?
 Want to talk about it?"

+"Where's Weiss?"
+Blake inquired.

+"Your friend is outside with Yang," Archer answered.
+"We agreed for now that she won't come inside if you don't want her to, for now, and we don't have to talk about the fight if you don't want to.
+Though it would ruin my dinner plans for team RWBY."

+Blake grabbed a cup of tea before speaking, "I don't agree with the White Fang, but I didn't know that Weiss Schnee hated faunus."

+"That was a surprise to me.
+I assumed that all Remnans aren't racists until they are."

+"Racists..."

+"A form of bigotry that's kinda hard to define.
+Racism is a kind of social construct that exists only on Earth, but I find it easy to apply that label to people's relation to faunus.
+I talked to Weiss about it and I could understand where she's coming from.
+She spent her childhood being under attack.
+That's probably going to prejudiced anyone's view, even though they would be wrong to discriminate against all faunus."

+"Have you ever been....prejudiced for any reason?"

+Archer looked up to the celling and closed his eyes.
+"Probably?
+I am just a human being after all.
+It would be strange of me to not have any character flaws, or imperfection."